osslab-pku/osslab-pku.github.io/index.md

 ## Introduction

-We are a research group at School of Electronic Engineering and Computer Science, Peking University.
+We are a research group at School of Computer Science, Peking University.

 In the broadest sense, our research belongs to the Software Engineering field, which focuses on improving the **efficiency** and **quality** of software development.
 The software engineering community is diversed in all sorts of ways toward this goal.
 We often take the **empirical** approach, by observing things in real life and summarizing best practices from experiences.